samanthaming/samanthaming.com/content/tidbits/84-2-ways-to-center-elements-with-flexbox.md

 ---
 title: 2 ways to Center Elements with Flexbox
 description: Being able to horizontal & vertical center something is super simple with CSS Flexbox.
-You can use flex properties OR you can use auto margin...
+You can use flex properties OR you can use auto margin.
 tags: [css, flexbox]
 order: 84
 createdAt: 2020-03-28